Lough Key House Wholemeal Soda Bread – The Genuine Article From Ireland

 - Put it in the oven for 15 minutes.

 - Turn the oven down to 210ºC (or for Aga owners move the bread down to the bottom of the roasting oven) and cook for up to another 30 minutes, or until, when you tap it, it sounds hollow.
+The time you need once you turn the oven down might be more like 25 minutes, if, like me, you find your oven takes a while to reduce its temperature.

 For another recipe for bread which doesn’t need kneading, follow this link.